X16Community/x16-docs/X16 Reference - Appendix F - 65C816 Processor.md

 ## Address Modes

-The 65C816 now has 24 discinct address modes, although most are veriations on a theme.
+The 65C816 now has 24 distinct address modes, although most are variations on a theme.
 Make note of the new syntax for Stack relative instructions (,S), the use of brackets for [24 bit indirect] addressing, and the fact that Zero Page has been renamed to Direct Page.
 This means that $0001 and $01 are now two different